 • Often does not seem to listen when spoken to directly

-• Often does not follow through on instructions and fails to finish schoolwork, chores or duties in the workplace
+• Often does not follow through on instructions and fails to finish schoolwork or chores

 • Often has difficulty organizing tasks and activities

 • Often avoids, dislikes or is reluctant to engage in tasks that require sustained mental effort

 • Often loses things necessary for tasks or activities

 • Often fidgets with objects, taps hands or feet, or squirms in seat

 • Often leaves seat in situations when remaining seated is expected

 • Often runs about or climbs in situations where it is inappropriate

 • Often unable to play or engage in leisure activities quietly

 • Often “on the go,” acting as if “driven by a motor”